-Find out your State Pension age: gov.uk – State Pension calculator (please note your eligible date will be the state pension age of a woman the same age, even if you are a man)
+Find out your State Pension age: gov.uk – State Pension calculator (please note a man’s eligible bus pass age will be the state pension age of a woman with the same date of birth)

 What do I need to apply?